Have you ever considered buying vegan leather?

 Piñatex – An innovative and new leather substitute made from pineapple leaves fibers.
 Although still in the research phase, (you can check out their website to follow the progress), celebrities such as Livia Firth have already worn it on a red carpet.

-Maybe not my type of bag but, perhaps, you like it? (©MuSkin)
+Maybe not our type of bag but, perhaps, you like it? (©MuSkin)

 MuSkin – A natural skin coming from a mushroom, the phellinus ellipsoideus.
 It’s very soft.
 When you touch it, it resembles a leather suede.

-I hope I have proven you that you are able to still have a varied wardrobe while helping out our planet.
+We hope we have proven you that you are able to still have a varied wardrobe while helping out our planet.
 (On top of our efforts to use sustainable materials only, we also plant a tree for every item we make)

-As mentioned earlier, I believe it is the best animal leather alternative and I have been working with it for a while.
-I am confident to stand by it.
-I have even dedicated the separate section to it below.
+As mentioned earlier, we believe it is the best animal leather alternative and we have been working with it for a while.
+We are confident to stand by it.

 Those are just some of the features of cork leather – Scroll down to learn more!